6rz6/Cosmos-SDK-EVMOS-Tutorial/README.md

-# CosmosSDK and EVMOS Installation, configuration and Usage Tutorial
+# Create your own blockchain with CosmosSDK and EVMOS simapp, configuration and Usage Tutorial

-Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS in less than an hours.
+Create your own blockchain and Validator Nodes in less than an hours using the Cosmos SDK and EVMOS .

    A **simple** to follow tutorial - Promised!